Bible History Online Images & Resource Pages

 Tahpanhes

 A city on the Tanitic branch of the Nile, in Lower Egypt, called by the Greeks Daphne.
-On the N.E. border, near Pelusium, of which it was the outpost; therefore soon reached from Palestine by Johanan (Jeremiah 43:7; Jeremiah 43:9).
+On the N.E. border, near Pelusium, of which it was the outpost; therefore soon reached from Israel by Johanan (Jeremiah 43:7; Jeremiah 43:9).
 Pharaoh had there a "palace" being built or repaired in the prophet's time, with bricks made of clay in a "brick kiln" at the entry.
 Of the same materials, Jeremiah foretells, should the substructure of Nebuchadnezzar's throne be built, implying that Nebuchadnezzar's throne should be raised on the downfall of Pharaoh's throne: Jeremiah 46:14, "publish in Migdol (E.) ...
 Noph (S.), ...
 T." (W.); here Jews were dwelling (Jeremiah 44:1).
 In Isaiah 30:4 it is "Hanes" by contraction.
 In Jeremiah 2:16 "the children of Noph (Memphis, the capital) and Tahapanes" (with which the Jews came most in contact) represent the Egyptians generally, who under Pharaoh Necho slew the king of Judah, Josiah, at Megiddo, and deposed Jehoahaz for Eliakim or Jehoiakim (2 Kings 23:29-30; 2 Kings 23:33-35).
 Called from the goddess Tphnet.
 Now Tel Defenneh.

 Bibliography Information

-Fausset, Andrew Robert M.A., D.D., "Definition for 'Tahpanhes' Fausset's Bible Dictionary".
+Fausset, Andrew Robert M.A., D.D., "Definition for 'tahpanhes' Fausset's Bible Dictionary".

 bible-history.com - Fausset's; 1878.